airbytehq/airbyte/docs/integrations/sources/hubspot.md

 - A `task` engagement has a corresponding `engagements_metadata` object with non-null values in the `body`, `status`, and `forObjectType` columns.

 2. The `engagements` stream uses two types of API:
-- EngagementsRecent if start_date/last_sync_date is less than 30 days and API is able to return all records (<10k)
+- **EngagementsRecent** if `start_date/last_sync_date` is less than 30 days and the API is able to return all records (<10k).
-- EngagementsAll which extracts all records, but supports filter on connector side
+- **EngagementsAll** which extracts all records, but supports connector-side filtering.

-This means that in order to perform fast incremental sync, it should be scheduled no less than once every 30 days and should not sync more than 10k new records.
-Otherwise, sync of all records is performed with filtering on connector side.
+This means that in order to perform fast incremental sync, it should be scheduled no less than once every 30 days and should sync fewer than 10,000 new records.
+Otherwise, sync of all records is performed with connector-side filtering.

 ## Performance considerations

 The connector is restricted by normal HubSpot [rate limitations](https://legacydocs.hubspot.com/apps/api_guidelines).

-Some streams, such as `workflows` need to be enabled before they can be read using a connector authenticated using an `API Key`.
+Some streams, such as `workflows`, need to be enabled before they can be read using a connector authenticated using an `API Key`.
 If reading a stream that is not enabled, a log message returned to the output and the sync operation only sync the other streams available.

 Example of the output message when trying to read `workflows` stream with missing permissions for the `API Key`: